The work of the Community Overdose Action Team seeks to reduce the number of people dying from drug overdoses and drug abuse.

 Accidental Overdose Death Totals

-The charts below represent the preliminary number of accidental overdose deaths in Montgomery County in 2019 as reported by the Montgomery County Coroner’s Office.
+The charts below represent the preliminary number of accidental overdose deaths in Montgomery County reported by the Montgomery County Coroner’s Office.

 These numbers may change when the final cause of death is determined.